 This altering of the influence of gravity makes the ball have movement.
 One of the all-time great relievers in MLB history, Mariano Rivera, was a master of the cutter.
 His explanation for how to throw the two-seam cut fastball is:

 - Use an altered grip to change the point of the axis – Using the same grip you use for the two-seam fastball, grip the baseball with a gap between the ball and the palm of your hand.
 Palming the ball will cause it to float instead of moving swiftly.
 A floater will get hammered by most batters.

 - Close the top fingers – The spread fingers on top of the ball should be closed together.
 Closing the fingers makes the force from the pitch concentrate on that side of the ball.
 As the hand whips down, those fingers will flick the ball and cause the pitch’s movement.

 - Move the fingers over to the side – Once both fingers are moved to the far edge, and the gap between the ball and palm is open, you are ready to throw the pitch.

-- Use your regular throwing motion – Use your regular move to throw the fastball towards the batter.
+- Use your regular throwing motion – Use your regular move to throw the fastball toward the batter.
 In the sixty feet, the ball travels; it should have moved the last three or four feet.
-The best cutters could rise or fall, but most often, they move towards the batter.
+The best cutters could rise or fall, but most often, they move toward the batter.

 Throwing the Four-Seam Cutter

 The best way to have the ball go in a straight line is to throw it in the four-seam fashion.
-That means to grip the ball with the top fingers spread and the horseshoe part of the seam running between them.
+That means gripping the ball with the top fingers spread and the horseshoe part of the seam running between them.
 The way to hold a four-seam cutter are:

 - Grip like a regular fastball – A fastball is held to pitch fast and straight as possible.
 The four-seam grip rotates the ball with the same amount of friction on the threads, making it move straight.
 It also cuts the wind’s resistance down and creates the right environment to move as fast as possible.